cyclejs/collection/README.md

 # cycle-collections
 Collection is no longer actively maintained.
-We recommend you check out onionify.
+We recommend you check out [@cycle/state](https://cycle.js.org/api/state.html)
 ---

 An easier way to do collections in Cycle

 Components can be hard to manage in Cycle.js.
 They can be especially painful when you're working with lists of components.